 When we pray for the sick to be cured, we need to take Elijah’s tack.
 Not wish and hope and contort ourselves so that something might happen.
 Nor take the opposite extreme of blind certainty, declare the person well even though they’re clearly not well, and try to tug crutches out from under them, yank them out of bed, pull them out of the caskets, or some of the other crazy stunts we’ve seen faith-healers try.
 We’re asking God to cure people, and we oughta do that humbly, not arrogantly.

 Praying for the sick can’t be passively saying some words, then telling the sick person, “Hope you get better,” or “Hope that makes you feel better.”
 Forget the platitudes.
-Get a group of mature Christians, get some olive oil, and tell God you want this person to get better.
+Get a group of mature Christians, get some olive oil—yes, canola is fine too—and tell God you want this person to get better.

 But praying for the sick, like every prayer, requires a conversation between us and God, ’cause we wanna know what he’s up to.
 If he’s not gonna cure them—’cause sometimes he’s not!—maybe tell us why, or let us in on what he’s thinking or planning.
-Maybe we’re to promote the search for a medical solution, so more than just one person can be treated or cured at a time.
+Maybe we’re to encourage the search for a medical solution, so more than just one person can be treated or cured at a time.
 Maybe we’re to make them comfortable, and serve them better than we have been.
-Or maybe it’s legitimately their time to die, and we need to be okay with that.
+Or maybe

 God knows best, so ask him what he knows!
 Don’t just passively say, “Well I’m gonna guess he doesn’t work like that.”
 Jesus tells us he does so work like that.
 Don’t go rejecting what Jesus taught us, yet claim you still follow him.
 Actually follow him.